 _links.next.href.
 If the property will not be specified then the Link header of the HTTP response will be checked if it contains a URL with the attribute

 It is recommended to use page or offset and limit parameters if possible as it will enable concurrent REST API requests and will make the import faster.
 By default, up to 10 concurrent REST API requests will be made at the same time.
-Starting from the eazyBI version 4.7 you can adjust the maximum number of concurrent requests using the Concurrency parameter (for example, reduce it if too many concurrent requests are causing errors in the source application).
+You can adjust the maximum number of concurrent requests using the Concurrency parameter (for example, reduce it if too many concurrent requests are causing errors in the source application).

-In this example GitHub uses OAuth 2.0 for their REST API authentication.
-At first we need to register eazyBI application in our GitHub account settings / Applications:
+At first, we need to register the eazyBI application in our GitHub account settings / Applications:

 Please specify there Authorization callback URL as Redirect URL that you see in eazyBI REST API source parameters page.